“I used to believe that prayer changes things, but now I know that prayer chnges us and we change …” – Mother Theresa

 Many of us first learn about prayer as a way to ask for things.
 We might pray for a good grade on a test or for a loved one to recover from an illness.
 This perspective is completely natural.
 It comes from a place of hope and a desire for a better world.
 We see a problem, and we turn to a higher power for a solution.
 This view frames prayer as an external force that can intervene in our lives.

 In this initial stage, prayer can feel like a direct line to a cosmic problem-solver.
 The focus is on the outcome.
 Did we get what we asked for?
 If so, the prayer was answered.
-If not, we might feel disappointment or confusion.
-While this approach can bring comfort, it can also lead to a fragile faith.
+If not, disappointment or confusion may follow.
+While this approach can bring comfort, it can also lead to fragile faith.
 It depends heavily on external results rather than internal growth.
-Mother Teresa’s words invite us to move beyond this initial understanding.
+The “i used to believe that prayer changes things, but now i know quote origin” invites us to move beyond this initial understanding.

 The Turning Point: Prayer Changes Us